'THE RESIDENCE HYDE PARK' SYDNEY

-Originally constructed as a commercial office tower, built in 1971, 14-24 College Street was recycled into a premium apartment building.
-It was “stripped & gutted” a new relocated, centralised lift and stair core, extra floors of penthouses at rooftop (in lieu of “plantrooms with a view”), an indoor 25m lap pool, and more basement car spaces by underpinning the tower footings to install car stackers.
+Originally constructed as a commercial office tower in 1971, the ‘Residence Hyde Park’ at 14-24 College Street was redesigned and developed into a luxury, inner-city apartment building.
+The project included a newly relocated, centralised lift and stair core, extra floors of penthouses at rooftop (replacing the original plant-rooms), an indoor 25m swimming pool, and more basement car spaces (created by underpinning the tower footings to install car stackers).
 Approximately 70% of the original structural concrete was retained, earning the project Green Star points and planning concessions from the City of Sydney.